dllllb/neurips2021-nethack-raph/nethack_baselines/torchbeast/README.md

 `python polyhydra.py actor_device=cpu`

+NOTE: if you get a "Too many open files" error, try: `ulimit -Sn 10000`.

 ## Making a submission

 In the output directory of your trained model, you should find two files, `checkpoint.tar` and `config.yaml`.
 Add both of them to your submission repo.
 Then change the `MODEL_DIR` variable in `agents/torchbeast_agent.py` to point to the directory where these files are located.